GTK (TV series): Production and broadcast

 A feature of every episode was the daily live-in-the-studio performance segment, especially recorded by GTK.
 These segments featured notable and lesser-known Australian acts of the period.
 The band chosen as featured group for the week would often record their own 'cover' version of the GTK theme (composed by Hans Poulsen), which was played at the start of each of the programs.

 These live performance segments were recorded to videotape in Studio 21 at the ABC's Gore Hill, Sydney complex, which had originally been used for drama during the early days of live-to-air production.
 Groups were called in early on Monday mornings, and four songs/pieces were recorded, with one segment broadcast each day.
 Another aspect that makes this GTK footage important is that many of the bands were asked to play material from their live repertoire—including cover versions—rather than their current or recent hit song/s, since it was felt that the groups would perform these better, and because it would show off other facets of their music.
 Because these live performances were videotaped and later transferred to film for broadcast, many of these performances were preserved, despite the fact that all of the broadcast master tapes were later erased.

-Because full-time colour television transmissions was not introduced in Australia until early 1975, most of GTK was shot on black-and-white film or videotape, although some segments of programs in c.
+Because full-time colour television transmissions were not introduced in Australia until early 1975, most of GTK was shot on black-and-white film or videotape, although some segments of programs in c.
 1974 are known to have been shot in colour.